github-community-projects/private-mirrors/docs/usage.md

 ### Creating a `downstream` repository

 To designate a repository as a `downstream` repository, set its `upstream-repository` custom repository property to the (HTTP) clone URL of the repository you want to use as the `upstream`.
 For GitHub `upstream` repositories, a short-form of `<owner>/<repository>` may be used.
+Currently, only GitHub repositories are supported as upstreams.

 > Beware, setting the `upstream-repository` custom property will overwrite branches to configure the repository as a `downstream` repository, and may incur data loss.